BrianBrophy/OpenStack-Installation/README.md

 <pre>
 heat_template_version: 2013-05-23

-description: Simple template to deploy two compute instances and a load balancer
+description: Template to deploy two compute instances as web servers and a load balancer

 parameters:
   keyName: